postmanlabs/labs-docs/_posts/02_pro/03_integrations/2017-05-04-pagerduty.md

 ### Add a team activity feed to PagerDuty

-The Team Activity Feed is where you can view all team activity.
-You can monitor your team’s API development and track all the changes.
-This integration updates you on all changes in PagerDuty itself, so you don’t have to go back to Postman to see the team activity feed.
+The Team Activity Feed is where you can track changes being made by your team members to shared Collections.
+With this integration you can stay updated about work being done in Postman while you’re away from the desktop app, either via your PagerDuty dashboard or via an alternative alert service you choose to set up.

 To add a team activity feed to PagerDuty:

 1. In the PagerDuty integration page, click the **Add Integration** button.
-2. In the **Team Activity Feed** page, choose the monitor you want to send to PagerDuty.
+2. In the **Team Activity Feed** page, choose the Monitor you want to send to PagerDuty.
 3. Enter your Pagerduty Integration Key and click the **Add Integration** button.

 [![pagerduty monrun](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/integrations-pagerduty-monrun.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/integrations-pagerduty-monrun.png)